 Some goldfish varieties such as the Lionhead, Bubblehead, and Ranchu have double fins which are bulkier making them slower.
 Single finned Goldfish such as the Comet are fast swimmers.
 Placing a faster and a slower goldfish together could lead to competition for food.

-It’s also possible to place your Goldfish with other fish species as long as you make sure they can all survive in similar water conditions.
+It’s possible to place your Goldfish with other fish species as long as you make sure they can all survive in similar water conditions.
 You also have to ensure that the fish don’t prey on each other.

 Goldfish originated from China over 1,000 years ago but today are kept as pets by people all over the world.
 In America, Goldfish is the most popular pet fish.